mikelevins/bard/docs/bard.md

 functions.

-When a function accepts or returns any number of values, but they must all be of a specific type, we write the signature like this:
+When a function accepts or returns any number of values, but they must all be of a specific type, this section documents that fact by writing the signature like this:

     quux [Text]& -> [Integer]&

 When a function accepts optional arguments, we write them like this:

     quux [Text] [Integer] -> Anything

+These notations are not Bard syntax; they're just notational conventions for this documentation.

 When a function accepts more than one optional argument, it isn't possible to pass a value as the second or greater argument without